AndreGoressi/kill_gta5_when_closed_rs/README.md

 This is a toy project which has a single useful purpose: kill GTA 5 Enhanced after exiting an online game.

-It seems to be a bug from Rockstar, and I wanted to learn some Rust on the way.
+It seems to be a bug from Rockstar.

 Binaries are pushed through AppVeyor so that you don't need to trust my exe's.